-Staring at the ground a yard in front of you is one of the first mistakes you might be making when running.
+Staring at the ground a yard in front of you is one of the first mistakes you might make when running.
 By looking at the ground instead of what is ahead of you, your body starts to shift into a slouched position.
-Proper running posture means your shoulders are back and chest is up, while your gaze focuses on the path ahead.
+This slouched position can cause neck and upper back pain.
+Proper running posture means your shoulders are back and your chest is up, while your gaze focuses on the path ahead.

 Arm movement is just as crucial to a pain-free run as posture and stride.
-An exaggerated arm swing is typically overcompensation for a lack of reciprocal alternating rotation of the rib cage.
-This is the runner who looks like they are in a boxing match, with their hands pumping forward to guard the face, therefore not allowing for any extension or rotation of the torso.
+Excessive movement of the arms is often a result of compensating for the absence of a balanced rotation of the rib cage.
+These runners resemble fighters in a boxing match, as their hands move forward to protect their faces, preventing any movement or twisting of the upper body.

-The fix here is in the elbows.
-Imagine throwing your elbows behind you in order to fend off those slower runners you’re now trying to pass.
+The solution lies in the elbows.
+Visualize pushing your elbows backward to defend against slower runners whom you are currently overtaking.
 Bio-mechanically speaking, this rotation is crucial and can improve oxygen circulation.
-Ideally, you’ll know you’ve accomplished a thorough arm swing if you notice your chest shifting left and right.
+The best scenario is when you can tell that you have completed a full swing of your arm by observing your chest moving from side to side.
 The arms are the pendulums that help keep the body in balanced motion.

 While your arms should help encourage balanced thoracic movement, you can improve your running form further by focusing on the chest and core.
-Now that you are keeping your eyes up and arms moving at a steady rhythm, let’s see if we can encourage some forward momentum with the rest of our upper body.
+Now that you are keeping your eyes up and arms moving at a steady rhythm, try focusing on encouraging some forward momentum with the rest of your upper body.

-Do your feet make the same sound when they land?
-Does one foot slap the ground while the other smoothly grazes the grass?
-Does one foot land on the toe while the other lands on the heel?
+Do your feet produce an identical noise upon impact?
+Does one foot smack the surface while the other glides effortlessly over the grass?
+Does one foot touch down on the toe while the other comes down on the heel?